 Offer more than just orientation

 Great onboarding is much more than just an introduction to the dealership’s history.
-While it’s certainly important for new folks to understand the basics of your organization, they also need to be set up to succeed in the role you hired them for.
-For example, if their role requires them to use a digital marketing tool, make sure they get that training during onboarding.
+While it’s certainly important for new team members to understand the basics of your organization, they also need to be set up to succeed in the role you hired them for.
+For example, if their role requires them to use software they’re unfamiliar with, make sure they get that training during onboarding.
 That way, when they’re done with onboarding they feel supported and prepared to meaningfully contribute right away.

 Make it a celebration